-1. The Good, the Bad, and the Ugly
+1. “The Good, the Bad, and the Ugly”

-Sergio Leone’s spaghetti-Western masterpiece, The Good, the Bad and the Ugly features a number of cigar-smoking characters.
+Sergio Leone’s spaghetti western masterpiece, “The Good, the Bad and the Ugly” features a number of cigar-smoking characters.
 The most famous of which is the “Man with no Name” played by Clint Eastwood.
-While many people who have seen The Good, the Bad and the Ugly assume that Eastwood’s character must have a name—they think “I must have just missed it,” upon second viewing they notice that, in fact, he does not.
-The decision not to give Eastwood’s iconic character a name was a conscious one by Director Leone who sought to make “The man with no name” represent a Western archetype: The stoic, laconic anti-hero.
-It was the perfect part for Eastwood and was made all-the-more perfect in the movie’s most famous scene where the three main characters (the “good” guy, the “bad” guy, and the “ugly” guy) all stare each other down.
-While the others may appear nervous, Eastwood merely chews on his skinny cigar and faces stares his opponents down until … Draw!
+Many people who’ve seen “The Good, the Bad and the Ugly” assume that Eastwood’s character must have a name.
+They think “I must have just missed it,” but on second viewing they notice that, in fact, he does not.
+The decision not to give Eastwood’s iconic character a name was a conscious one by Director Leone.
+The director sought to make “the man with no name” represent a Western archetype: the stoic, laconic anti-hero.
+It was the perfect part for Eastwood.
+And, it was perfect in the movie’s famous scene where the three main characters (the “good” guy, the “bad” guy, and the “ugly” guy) stare each other down.
+While the others may appear nervous, Eastwood merely chews on his skinny cigar.
+Then, he stares down his opponents, until … Draw!

 It’s not all sunshine and rainbows, and not every character on our list can be the good guy.
-Gordon Gekko is the god of the Yuppies who first emerged in the 1987 movie Wall Street.
-As antagonist to Charlie Sheen’s Bud Fox, Gekko delivered the famous line “Greed is good,” and in it seemed to encapsulate an entire generation of wealth seekers and status climbers.
+Gordon Gekko is the god of the ‘Yuppies’ who first emerged in the 1987 movie “Wall Street.”
+Gekko, antagonist to Charlie Sheen’s Bud Fox, delivered the famous line “Greed is good.”
+That phrase encapsulated an entire generation of wealth seekers and status climbers.

 Our next cigar-loving villain is Christian Bale’s character “Patrick Bateman.”

-While Independence Day is served with a friendly helping of cheese, there is no denying the movie is thoroughly enjoyable.
-It also happens to feature one of the best cigar-moments in cinematic history where Will Smith’s character and Jeff Goldblum are on mission to destroy on alien ship and Smith’s cigar-loving character turns to Goldblum and shares a victory cigar with him saying that the two of them will smoke them together after they complete their mission and land safely back on Earth.
-While on their mission, though, things take a turn for the worse (gasp) and the two characters instead end up lighting their cigars in space!
-Which, in the history of cigars, is certainly a first.
+Although “Independence Day” dishes up a friendly helping of cheese, there’s no denying the movie is enjoyable and contains one of the best cigar movie scenes.
+It also happens to feature one of the best cigar moments in cinematic history.
+Will Smith’s character and Jeff Goldblum are on a mission to destroy on alien ship.
+Smith’s cigar-loving character turns to Goldblum and shares a victory cigar saying that the two of them will smoke together after they complete their mission and land safely back on Earth.
+During their mission, things take a turn for the worse (gasp).
+The two characters end up lighting their cigars in space!
+In the history of cigars, that was certainly a first.